 Holiday Eating With Health in Mind

 Here are 10 clever tips and tricks for healthier holiday eating.
 Use them at your next holiday party or when you're just relaxing at home with loved ones.

-1. Not sure if that appetizer or dessert square you want to bite into is full of fat?
+1. Not sure if that appetizer or dessert square is full of fat?
 Let the treat sit on a paper cocktail napkin for a few minutes.
-If the napkin shows splotches and oily stains, then you might want to skip that item, or at least cut back on how many of them you eat.
+If the napkin shows splotches and oily stains, you might want to skip it (or at least cut back on how many of them you eat).

-2. If you want to feel more satisfied at your next Christmas cocktail party, don't stand while you eat.
+2. To feel more satisfied at your next Christmas cocktail party, don't stand while you eat.
 Standing while you eat from a plate of food doesn’t feel quite as filling as eating while seated.
 Sitting while you eat will make the experience feel more like a light, satisfying meal.
-When you’re seated while you eat, you’ll naturally take more mindful bites.
-If you’re juggling an awkward plate of food, you might be tempted to eat quickly just to ease up on your tired wrists.
+If you’re seated when eating, you’ll naturally take more mindful bites.
+If you’re juggling an awkward plate of food, you might be tempted to eat quickly to ease up on your tired wrists.

 3. Eat slowly and thoughtfully.
 Mindfully chewing and swallowing your food will help you eat less because your stomach will have time to tell your brain that you’ve had enough.

 4. Buy nuts whole, in the shell.
 Having to split a pistachio open takes more work than grabbing a handful of shelled nuts and popping them casually into your mouth.
 Anything tricks that help you slow down while you eat can also help you slim down!